uphold/topper-docs/docs/widgets.md

 Each widget has its own:

-- **Public keys**: Public keys are used to verify **bootstrap tokens**.
+- **Signing keys**: Keys used to sign and verify **bootstrap tokens**.
 - **Events** and **webhooks**: Used to receive updates on end user sessions.

 During the onboarding process, you will be guided through the process of creating the widgets required for your business needs, and you will be provided with a **widget id** for each.

-## Generating a key pair {#generating-keys}
+## Generating a signing key {#generating-signing-keys}

 You must generate at least one asymmetric key per widget.

 The public key should be sent to Topper as part of the onboarding process, and you will be provided with a unique **key id** which associates your public key with your widget.
-The private key will be used to sign **bootstrap tokens**, which you will use to [initiate Topper sessions](#initiate-session) for your configured widget for your end users.
+The private key will be used to sign **bootstrap tokens**, which you will use to [initiate Topper sessions](#initiate-session) for your end users.

 Topper supports the following key algorithms: